filmaj/appium-test/README.md

 Make sure the device you have connected is rooted!

-    $ node android-chrome.js
+    $ node tests/android-chrome.js

 ## Native Android Application

 This test clicks around inside the standard Android Settings application.
 This does not require that the device is rooted.

-    $ node android-native.js
+    $ node tests/android-native.js

 # Multiple Devices

-Workin' on it.
+Connect two (or more) Android devices to your computer.
+Then!

+    $ node droid-native.js